A Guide to Call Centre Work From Home models

 With a good Knowledge Management System, you can stay across what’s happening easily and providing amazing service to your customers.

-This is one of the tough ones, working on your own can be pretty lonely.
+This is one of the tough ones, working on your own can be pretty lonely and one of the challenges with working remotely is losing that sense of team.

 Its common for work from home agents to still be required to spend either part of the week/month in the office just to maintain a sense of belonging.